 - Finally, you should be polite—and never pushy—throughout your message!

-However, although your e-mail should be on the formal side, it’s also a chance to develop a relationship people who will eventually review your application.
-For instance, when I e-mailed a representative to change my application from Regular Decision to Early Action for the college I ended up attending, she happened to have the same name as me.
-I acknowledged our shared moniker briefly as I ended my first e-mail to her, and she made a joke about it in response.
+However, although your email should be on the formal side, it’s also a chance to develop a relationship with people who will eventually review your application.
+For instance, when I emailed a representative to change my application from Regular Decision to Early Action for the college I ended up attending, she happened to have the same name as me.
+I acknowledged our shared moniker briefly as I ended my first email to her, and she made a joke about it in response.
 I was actually on the lower end of the application pool in terms of GPA and ACT scores for that university, and although I’ll never know for sure, I can’t help but wonder if connecting with that one admission counselor helped secure my spot in their freshman class.

-Also, if you are ever unsure as to who you should e-mail, many colleges have different admission officers for each region of the country.
+Also, if you are ever unsure as to who you should email, many colleges have different admission officers for each region of the country.
 A brief Google search or quick phone call to the admission office can help you locate the representative responsible for communicating with applicants in your specific region.

-On a campus tour…
+On a campus tour

+Student representatives usually give campus tours, but if you interact with an admission counselor during your visit, most of the advice for talking to representatives at college fairs still applies.
+If you find you have a little more time to talk to the admission counselor, you might ask a few more of your well-researched questions.
 Otherwise, campus visits may feel less personal because they usually happen in large groups.
 A great way to stand out in this situation is to send a handwritten thank-you note to whomever you interacted with most on the tour, be it a tour guide or someone who works in the admission office.
 A thank-you note is earnest and shows you took time out of your day to show your appreciation for the school.
-Overall it’s just a nice gesture, and it certainly can’t hurt.
+Overall, it’s just a nice gesture, and it certainly can’t hurt.